 - Add your images, leaving space for text if needed.
 Save a copy of your collage to Hub now in case you wanna rearrange or switch out images without starting from scratch.

-- Click Export to Editor and add text, effects, overlays, etc. Make sure you’re done collaging—you won’t be able to change your collage layout or images once you send it to the Editor.
-After we exported our collage to the Editor, we added our logo as an overlay by clicking Add your own at the top of the Overlays tab, then opening our PNG logo from Hub.
+- Click Export to Editor and add text, effects, graphics, etc. Make sure you’re done collaging—you won’t be able to change your collage layout or images once you send it to the Editor.
+After we exported our collage to the Editor, we added our logo as an graphic by clicking Add your own at the top of the Graphics tab, then opening our PNG logo from Hub.

-- Save and add the final version to Hub, in case you want to change your text and overlays later.
+- Save and add the final version to Hub, in case you want to change your text and graphics later.

 Wanna know all the ins-and-outs of our Collage tool?
 Then take a look at our intro to Collage video for step-by-step instructions.

 Tip: One of the simplest ways to make your ad or promotional image reflect your brand is to use your brand colors.
 For this design, we filled empty cells with one of our brand colors by typing in its hex value (which we had stored on our brand moodboard).
 To do the same for your collage, head to the Background tab and click Cell.
 Type in the hex codes for your colors, then click the cell you want.
 When you export your collage to the Editor to add text, you can make your words the same color by either typing the hex value into the box on the Text palette, or using the eyedropper.

 No matter which design route you go, these two rules hold true: